-In this section, we introduce our definition of GW, as well as the definition of trend that we use to characterize the type of existent GW.
+In this section, we introduce our definition of GW, as well as the definition of a trend that we use to investigate the existence of GW and to characterize its type.

 Definition 1.
-(Global warming): Global warming is defined as the existence of an increasing trend in some of the characteristics measuring the central tendency or position (quantiles) of the global temperature distribution.
+(Global warming): Global warming is defined as the existence of an increasing trend in some characteristics of the global temperature distribution.

-Under this definition, the existence of a trend in other types of characteristics like, for instance, those measuring dispersion or symmetry will not constitute warming but clearly can help to describe it.
 As mentioned in the Introduction, this definition agrees with the climatologist definition of climate: the statistics of weather.
-As such, it includes not just the average temperature, but also its distributional behavior.
+As such, it includes not just the average temperature, but also its variability, tail behavior, and so on.
 The key issue is to find a useful definition and characterization of a trend.
 Surprisingly, not many statistical or econometric books dedicate a chapter to this topic.
-As noted by Phillips (2005), this may be because "[n]o one understands trends, but everyone sees them in the data."
+As noted by Phillips

+(2005), this may be because "[n]o one understands trends, but everyone sees them in the data."
 Exceptions to this include books by Davis (1941), Anderson (1971), and Kendall and Stuart (1983).
 However, even these do not provide a definition or characterization of a trend that would be useful for our GW analysis.
 Instead, a useful definition is provided in White and Granger (2011) (WG): (i) a trend should have a direction; (ii) a trend should be basically smooth; (iii) a trend does not have to be monotonic throughout; and (iv) a trend can be a local behavior (observed trends can be related to a particular section of data).
 These characterizations are formalized by WG in the following two definitions, one for deterministic trends and the other for stochastic trends.

 Definition 2.
 (Deterministic trend (WG, 2011)): Let $\{C_t\} = \{C_t : t = 0, 1, ...\}$ be a sequence of real numbers.
-If $C_t < C{t+1}$ for all t, then $\{C_t\}$ is a strictly increasing trend.
-If $C_t \le C{t+1}$ for all t and there exists a countable subsequence C{t_j} such that C{t_j} is a strictly increasing trend, then C_t is an increasing trend.
-If $\{-C_t\}$ is a strictly increasing (an increasing) trend, then $\{C_t\}$ is a strictly decreasing (a decreasing) trend.
+If $C_t \leq C{t+1}$ for all t, then $\{C_t\}$ is an increasing (weak) trend.
+If $\{-C_t\}$ is an increasing (weak) trend, then $\{C_t\}$ is a decreasing (weak) trend.